 P-5-P: 100 to 200 mg, this could be taken as part of a multi-B complex.

 Vitamin B12: 1000 to 5000 mcg.
 B12 must be in the form of methylcobalamin not cyanocobalamin.
-B12 is very poorly absorbed from the intestines and to obtain a high therapeutic dosage you need to bypass the intestines, there are several ways to do this including injections and transdermal patches (i.e. through the skin)or under the tongue as a sub-lingual lozenge which is cheap and available.
-To get this method to work you need to hold a crushed sublingual lozenge under the tongue for several minutes once a day.
+B12 is very poorly absorbed from the intestines and to obtain a high therapeutic dosage you need to bypass the intestines, this can be achieved via injections, transdermal patches (i.e. through the skin) or under the tongue as a sub-lingual lozenge which is cheap and readily available.
+To get the sub-lingual method to work you need to hold a crushed sublingual lozenge under the tongue for several minutes.
 A really cool trick is to give yourself a dose of bright light therapy using one of the modern blue LED devices at the same time as you hold B12 under the tongue, research in Japan showed that this combination significantly increases the rate at which your pineal gland produces melatonin later in the day after dark to give you a better sleep.
 See my book Sleep Better with Natural Therapies for more details.
-Research has been unable to establish a toxic dose for B12 meaning to say it’s basically totally non-poisonous, so take as much as you want for as long as you want, try to establish the dosage that gives you could energy.
+Research has been unable to establish a toxic dose for B12 meaning to say it’s basically totally non-poisonous, so take as much as you want for as long as you want, experiment to establish the dosage that gives you optimal energy.

 SAMe is a molecule the body naturally makes but can also be bought and taken as a supplement.
 SAMe is a well-researched, effective and very fast acting antidepressant, it’s believed it increases the production of serotonin and dopamine, SAMe is also an effective anti-inflammatory useful for a wide range of therapeutic effects including inflammation in the brain, liver, cardiovascular system and joints.
 There are however some problems with SAMe, firstly it's quite expensive, secondly it can cause stomach ache and thirdly like all antidepressants it can potentially cause mania in people with bipolar syndrome.
 This last effect does not preclude its use as a remedy for bipolar depression and I often prescribe it, but only when adequate anti-mania counter measures have been put in place and thoroughly practised.
 See Managing Mania.